 Hello!
 I’m a student at the University of Oregon studying abroad in Barcelona for 8 weeks.
 I’m excited to be here and contribute to Frikifish, which allows me to explore the city and all of the incredible art it has to offer.
 I enjoy reading, writing, going to museums, and the beach.
 That being said, I couldn’t picture a better place than Barcelona.
 Hope you enjoy following along with me!

-Thank you for reading and sharing stories of art and creativity on FrikiFish.
-This magazine is a one-woman labor of love.
-If this site enriches your life in any way, please consider supporting it with a donation on Paypal -Or- you can buy me a coffee!
+Thank you for reading and sharing stories of art & creativity on FrikiFish!
+This platform is an ad-free, one-woman labor of love, providing free content and services to artists, art-lovers and creative projects in Barcelona.
+If these pages enrich your life in any way, please consider supporting with a donation or a cup of coffee.
+Thank you!